Glossary

 Enterprise Resource Plan (ERP)

 Software that integrates departments and functions across a company into one computer system.
-ERP runs off a single database, enabling various departments to share information and communicate with each other.
+ERP runs on a single database, enabling various departments to share information and communicate with each other.

 Entity List